-where $u_n(r)$ is the radial part and numerically tablualted. $Y_{l,m_l}(\Omega)$ represents both the real parts $(m_l = 0,...,l)$ and imaginary parts $(m_l=-l,...,-1)$ of the complex spherical harmonics.
-The indices $l$ and $m_l$ are quantum numbers, describing the angular momentum quantities of spherical harmonic functions $Y_{l,m_l}(\Omega)$ in the basis function index $n$.
+where $u_n(r)$ is the radial part and numerically tabulated. $Y_{l,m_l}(\Omega)$ are real-valued functions, comprised of either the real parts $(m_l = 0,...,l)$ or the imaginary parts $(m_l=-l,...,-1)$ of the complex-valued spherical harmonics.
+The indices $l$ and $m_l$ are quantum numbers, describing the angular momentum quantities of spherical harmonic functions $Y_{l,m_l}(\Omega)$ associated with the basis function index $n$.

-The definition of the NAO basis functions encompasses a wide range of shapes, including both analytically and numerically defined functions.
+The definition of the NAO basis functions allows for using a wide range of shapes, including both analytically and numerically defined functions.
 This includes traditional quantum chemistry's analytically defined Gaussian-type or Slater-type orbitals.
-A key advantage of the NAO basis is the flexibility offered in choosing $u_n(r)$, and one can select numerical solutions for the Schrodinger-like radial equations\cite{blum2009ab}
+A key advantage of the NAO basis is the flexibility associated with choosing $u_n(r)$, and one can select numerical solutions for the Schrödinger-like radial equations\cite{blum2009ab}

-This Schrodinger-like equation includes a potential term, $v_n(r)$, which determines the primary behavior of $u_n(r)$, and another steeply increasing confining potential, $v_{cut}(r)$.
-The confining potential ensures that each radial function, $u_n(r)$, decays smoothly and becomes strictly zero beyond a specific confinement radius.
-For a comprehensive discussion on the NAO basis set, readers are refereed to Ref. \cite{blum2009ab} .
+This Schrödinger-like equation includes a potential term, $v_n(r)$, which determines the primary behavior of $u_n(r)$, and another steeply increasing confining potential, $v_{cut}(r)$.
+The confining potential can be chosen to ensure that each radial function, $u_n(r)$, decays smoothly and becomes strictly zero beyond a specific confinement radius.
+For a comprehensive discussion on the NAO basis set, readers are referred to Ref. \cite{blum2009ab} .

-For a periodic system, the Kohn-Sham (KS) orbital, denoted as $\psi_{n}^{\mathbf{k}}(\mathbf{r})$, can be represented as a linear combination of Bloch-adapted atomic orbitals as the basis set functions,
+For a periodic system, the Kohn-Sham (KS) orbital, denoted as $\psi_{i/a}^{\mathbf{k}}(\mathbf{r})$, can be represented as a linear combination of Bloch-adapted atomic orbitals as the basis set functions,

-where $\varphi_m$ is the NAO basis function centered at the atomic position $\mathbf{\tau}_m$, from which the m-th atomic basis originates within the unit cell, and the sum runs over all unit cells $\mathbf{R}$ in the BvK super-cell.
+where $\varphi_m$ is the NAO basis function centered at the atomic position $\mathbf{\tau}_m$, from which the m-th atomic basis originates within the unit cell, and the sum runs over all unit cells $\mathbf{R}$ in the Born–von Karman(BvK) super-cell.